Signs of Acid Reflux in Dogs

 When It’s Time to Get Emergency Help

-Even though that nagging stomach issue might seem manageable at first, there are moments when things go from “it’s fine” to “we need to act fast.”
-If that four-legged family member starts showing any of the following red flags, don’t wait around—call your local emergency clinic or primary care provider right away.
+Even though a nagging belly issue may seem manageable at first, moments can flip from “it’s fine” to “act fast.”
+If a four-legged family member shows any red flags below, do not wait—call a local emergency clinic or regular clinic right away.

 Red Flags That Shouldn’t Be Ignored: